cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

-# Contributing to Gatsby Source Cloudinary Plugin
+# Contributing to Our Gatsby Source Cloudinary Plugin

 First off, thanks for taking the time to contribute! ❤️

-All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.

-The community looks forward to your contributions. 🎉
+Our community looks forward to your contributions. 🎉 help?
 ## What can you contribute?

-You can contribute improvements to [documentation](#improving-the-documentation), help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) and/or [contribute code](#your-first-code-contribution).
+You can improve [documentation](#improving-the-documentation), help [fellow users](#i-have-a-question), report [bugs](#reporting-bugs), suggest [enhancements](#suggesting-enhancements) or [contribute code](#your-first-code-contribution).

-## Why is your contribution so important to us?
+## Why is it important to us that you contribute?

-The Cloudinary Source Plugin should be easy to use, and your help is vital to get there 👊
+Our Cloudinary Source Plugin should become easier to use, and your help is vital  👊

-## Other ways to support the plugin
+## Other ways to support our plugin

-If you like the project but don't have time to contribute, that's perfectly okay.
-There are other easy ways to support the plugin and show your appreciation:
+If you like our plugin but don't have time to contribute, that's perfectly okay.
+There are other easy ways to support our plugin:

-⭐️ Star the repository on Github\
+⭐️ Star our Github repository\
-🐦 Tweet about the plugin, and make sure to tag @cloudinary\
+🐦 Tweet about our plugin, and tag @cloudinary\
-👩‍💻 Create content about the plugin and let @cloudinary know on Twitter\
+👩‍💻 Create content about our plugin and let @cloudinary know on Twitter\
 ✍️ Refer to the plugin in your project's readme\
 👩‍🏫 Mention the plugin at local meetups and tell your friends/colleague